 By now, geofencing probably looks pretty attractive.
-The technology can offer better security, and customer engagement, and keep an eye on situations when you can’t.
-Before jumping on board with geofencing for your product or company, however, be aware the technology is not without flaws.
+The technology can offer better security, customer engagement and keep an eye on situations when you can’t.
+But before jumping on board with geofencing for your product or company, however, be aware the technology is not without flaws.
 In particular, your user’s privacy may be at risk.

 Worse, in addition to tracking, the geofence can be triggered to cause mental harm when the lines are crossed.

+A prime example includes the Massachusetts Attorney General’s dispute with Copley Advertising.
 Setting up geofencing around women’s reproductive health clinics, Copley sent women targeted ads and messages, including “You Have Choices” and links to anti-abortion alternatives.
-Copley sent information to third-party advertisers, risking targeting with “potentially unwanted advertising based on inferences about [their] private, sensitive, and intimate medical or physical condition.”
+Copley sent information to third-party advertisers, risking targeting with “potentially unwanted advertising based on inferences about [they’re] private, sensitive, and intimate medical or physical condition.”

 Other Geofencing Obstacles

 In addition to privacy concerns, other problems crop up with excessive geofencing use.
 TSheets, a division of QuickBooks, rightfully brings to mind the example of a Starbucks in New York using geofencing to send targeted ads every time a user walks by Starbucks.
-Sounds fine… until you realize such a setup would send out excessive notifications for every walk, ultimately irritating the user.
+Sounds fine, until you realize such a setup would send out excessive notifications for every walk-by, ultimately irritating the user.